dev-usertoken/virtual-machine/README.md

 * The backend server nodejs [src](./src/server.js) file.

-* The virtual machine is using [hypernova](https://github.com/airbnb/hypernova) to processing smartcontracts
+* The virtual machine is using [hypernova](https://github.com/airbnb/hypernova) for smartcontracts

   * example [contracts](./jobworker) can be access at